RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 Feel free to skip over the following subsection on conditionless scheduled questions if your experiment has conditions, as it may not pertain to you.

-The following section, <a href="#Setup">Setup Questions</a>, will then ensure that you set some important parameters are set correctly so that your experiment runs smoothly.
+The following section, <a href="#UserPrompt">User Prompted Questions</a>, will show you how to define questions that users themselves can invoke, so that they do not have to wait for scheduled questions to appear.

 ### Detour: Conditionless Scheduled Questions